With Treatment

 Services provided:

-Encompass Health Services Fredonia Location is a residential substance abuse rehab center in Fredonia, AZ that is situated in the 86022 zip code.
-Encompass Health Services Fredonia Location provides Social skills development, Recovery coaches and Transportation assistance.
-It provides services to women and men.
+Encompass Health Services Fredonia Location is a residential substance abuse rehabilitation facility in Fredonia, Arizona that is located in the 86022 zip code.
+Encompass Health Services Fredonia Location provides Case management, Housing services and Mental health services.
+It provides treatment to men and women.

 Address: 170 North Main Street, Fredonia, AZ 86022 in Coconino County